 How are barcodes used for stock?

-The word barcode is often used as a catch-all phrase.
-In reality, it refers to the black and white lines or squares that we scan.
+A lot of people use the word barcode as a catch-all phrase.
+In reality, it refers to the black-and-white lines or squares that we scan.
 On a traditional, one-dimensional barcode, these lines are a machine-readable representation of the number that appears underneath (sometimes called GTIN).

-Assigning a barcode and number to a product means it can quickly be scanned for any number of reasons, including accurately:
+Assigning a barcode and number to a product means you can scan it quickly for any number of reasons, including accurately:

 - checking stock